Rosie M. Banks

 Rosie M. Banks is a recurring fictional character in the Jeeves and Drones Club stories of British author P. G. Wodehouse, being a romance novelist and the wife of Bingo Little.

 Inspiration

-The character was inspired by the prolific early twentieth-century romance novelist Ruby M. Ayres.
+The character was possibly inspired by the prolific early twentieth-century romance novelist Ruby M. Ayres.
 Wodehouse intentionally chose the name "Rosie M. Banks" to be similar to hers, stating in a 1955 letter to his biographer Richard Usborne that he "wanted a name that would give a Ruby M. Ayres suggestion".
 Another possible influence is the female novelist Ethel M. Dell (dell/banks = features of countryside scenery), who also has a middle initial of ’M’, a reputation for writing novels of the Rosie M. Banks sort, and is mentioned by name in several Wodehouse stories.
+Both novelists were exact contemporaries of Wodehouse.

 Life and character

 Rosie M. Banks is a fictional romance novelist.
 A tall, lissom girl with soft, soulful brown eyes and a nice figure, she is devoted to her pekingese dogs and owns as many as six at a time.

 She is the author of works such as: All for Love; A Red, Red Summer Rose; Madcap Myrtle; Only a Factory Girl; The Courtship of Lord Strathmorlick; The Woman Who Braved All; Mervyn Keene, Clubman; 'Twas Once in May; By Honour Bound; and A Kiss at Twilight.
 She also wrote the Christmas story "Tiny Fingers".
 Jeeves says that one of his aunts owns a complete collection of her works.
 The books of Rosie M. Banks make "very light, attractive reading", according to Jeeves, and he later says that the scene in Only a Factory Girl in which "Lord Claude takes the girl in his arms" (as described by Bertie Wooster) is one of his aunt's favourite passages.
 Other fans of her works include Bingo's uncle, Madeline Bassett, and American author Kirk Rockaway (in "Stylish Stouts").

 However, not everyone enjoys her books.
 Bertie Wooster describes her writing as "some of the most pronounced and widely-read tripe ever put on the market", and Bertie's Aunt Dahlia does not like reading her works.
 Rosie's husband Bingo has said that when she gets in front of a dictating machine, she becomes "absolutely maudlin".
 Bingo nervously changes the subject every time his wife's books are brought up in conversation.

 Initially mentioned in "Jeeves in the Springtime", she first appears in "Bingo and the Little Woman", in which she marries Bingo Little after meeting him in the Senior Liberal Club.
 Afterwards, she is known as Mrs. Little in private life, though she continues to write as Rosie M. Banks.
 At first, she is upset that Bertie Wooster had impersonated her, though they are friends by the next story in which she appears.